 Stay tuned for a follow-up post next week.

 Question: What do you appreciate about Joel Osteen’s ministry?
-You can leave a comment by clicking here.
+Leave a comment below by clicking here.

 You might also be interested in my posts,”The Main Thing that Concerns Me about Joel Osteen’s Theology” or “Is God For You…Not Against You?“